jlofeustel/jlofeustel.github.io/README.md

-# cheeriocheng.github.io
+# jlofeustel.github.io

-Intricate natural forms emerge from simple logic.
-Small change in the logic results in incredible variations.
-Snowflakes, tree branches, seashells, these are all fascinating natural formation with infinite possibilities.
+<b> *All code is original to cheeriocheng.github.io* <b> <br>

-I created a series of 'airshells', shells that mimic the logic of seashell formation, for Tilandsia, or air plants.
-You can make your own using this webpage: cheeriocheng.github.io
+<b> *Several shell variables have been uncommented in the original code to allow for 3D-printable shell designs* <b>

-More info on this project: http://www.instructables.com/id/Generating-Airshells-on-a-Web-Browser/
+More info on the original project: http://www.instructables.com/id/Generating-Airshells-on-a-Web-Browser/